haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ## What is GIS and why do we use it?

 ### GIS
-GIS stands for Geographic Informatin Systems
+GIS stands for Geographic Information System, and as the name suggests, it is a system for gathering, organising, analysing and

 - Definition